dev-priyaGosai/dev-priyaGosai/README.md

 ### Hi there 👋
-I'm a Full Stack Developer with a passion for building scalable web applications and a love for continuous learning.
+I'm a Front End Developer with a passion for building scalable web applications and a love for continuous learning.

 **Professional Background:**

-With around 5 years of rich experience in full stack development, I have honed my skills in React, Node.js,javascript, ASP.NET, c# and SQL.
+With around 5 years of rich experience in development, I have honed my skills in React, Node.js,javascript, Next js, ASP.NET, c# and SQL.
 I have collaborated with top Startups, Midsize Product Organizations, and Multibillion Conglomerates, delivering robust and efficient software solutions.

 **Key Interests:**